sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 The next step is to configure a CloudFront distribution to trigger the Lambda function execution on one of the four event types.
 This can be done in both Lambda or CloudFront Consoles.

-While we are at the Lambda Console, choose `Add trigger` under `Triggers`, you will be presented with an `Add trigger` window.
-Click on the empty box and select `CloudFront` in the dropdown list of AWS services.
+While we are at the Lambda Console, under `Configuration` select `CloudFront` from the dropdown list of AWS services, you will be presented with a `Configure triggers`.

 <kbd>![x](./img/07-add-trigger-0.png)</kbd>